hackintoshrao/dgraph-tutorials/getting-started/1/README.md

 You can also see that these nodes have two associated properties: `name` and `age`.
 These properties of the nodes are called `predicates` in Dgraph.

-Karthic and Gary are friends.
-The `friend` edge between them represents their relationship.
+Karthic follows Gary.
+The `follows` edge between them represents their relationship.
 The edge connecting two nodes is also called a `predicate` in Dgraph, although this one points to another node rather than a string or an integer.